obdayo/Supplier-Performance-Dashboard/README.md

 Data Cleaning for the dataset was done in the power query editor as follows:

-* Created the Supplier Quality Factable and other Dimension Tables.
+* Created the Supplier Quality Fact table and 6 Dimension tables to model the data.

 * Removed irrelevant columns and rows.